sensu/check-disk-usage/README.md

 * The `--include-pseudo-fs` option is false by default meaning that on Linux systems file system with types such as tmpfs (e.g. /dev, /run, etc.) will be ignored.
 This takes precedence over any explicit includes or excludes.
+* The `--include-read-only` checks for the `ro` mount option on Linux and the `read-only` mount option on macOS.
+Support for Windows has not been implemented.
 * The `--fail-on-error` option determines what occurs if the check encounters an error, such as `permission denied` for a file system.
 If true, the check will exit with as a critical failure and provide the error message.
 If false (the